Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **blink_rate**: How many seconds to wait between blinks.
 Total blink time is animate_rate + animate_rate + blink_rate.
 Default: 0.5
 * **animate_rate**: How many seconds to fade the cursor on and off.
 Default: 0.3.
 * **text_offset**: How many pixels to offset the text sprite.
 Default: 0.0, 0.0
+* **search_mode**: If true, will not add returns when the enter button is hit.
+Default: false
 * **password_mode**: If true, will show bullets instead of text.
+Default: false
+* **auto_resize**: If true, sizes the resize limit of the text to the size of the EntryField sprite, otherwise the field_size is assumed to be static.
 Default: false

 **SOFT KEYBOARD PARAMETERS**
 * **type**: Determines which kind of keyboard this is.
 Valid types: standard, lowercase, extended, simplified, pinpad and pincode.
 Standard has shift abilities and some extended keys.
 Lowercase is simplified and only has lowercase keys.
 Simplified only has letters, space bar, and delete keys.
 Pinpad is like an ATM pin pad with an enter button.
 Pincode is a number entry keyboard with a back/delete button.
 Default: standard